10yard/dkafe/readme.md

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

-The default set up simply requires that you provide "dkong.zip" and "dkongjr.zip" rom and place them into the roms subfolder.
+The default set up simply requires that you provide "dkong.zip" and "dkongjr.zip" rom and place them into the DKAFE roms subfolder.
 The frontend can automatically generate roms for a whole bunch of Donkey Kong variants using patches - which are included with the software.
-See the full list below.
+See the full list of patches below.

-The launch emulator is specified in the settings.txt and the romlist.txt.

 Automativally generated roms
 ============================
-DKAFE builds the default frontend using patches of the original "dkong.zip" arcade rom.
+DKAFE builds a default frontend using various patches of the original "dkong.zip" arcade rom.

 The patches are included with the software in the patch folder.
 The orginal Donkey Kong rom is not provided with the software and must be obtained and placed into the dkafe/roms folder as dkong.zip.
 It is recommended but not essential for you to also place dkongjr.zip into the dkafe/roms folder.
 DKAFE can apply patches and generate the following hacked Donkey Kong roms automaticalluy for you.
-The hacked versions will be organised into subfolders under the roms folder.
-The folder name is shown in brackets.
+The hacked versions will be organised into subfolders.
+The folder name is given in brackets.

 By Paul Goes, https://donkeykonghacks.net/
  - Donkey Kong Crazy Barrels Edition (dkongcb)